Congenital Short QT Syndrome (CSQTS)

 There appears to be an equal distribution of CSQTS among males and females, but more data are needed in order to confirm these findings.
 1, 10, 11

-Rufinamide, an anti-epileptic medication approved for use in children with Lennox-Gastaut Syndrome, has been determined to result in significant QTc-shortening and is the only marketed drug with an absolute contraindication for patients with CSQTS.12 However, this does not mean that other drugs that could potentially shorten the QT interval should be automatically considered safe to use in this population.
+Rufinamide, an anti-epileptic medication approved for use in children with Lennox-Gastaut Syndrome, and Cenobamate, a drug approved for treatment of partial-onset seizures, have been determined to result in significant QTc-shortening and are the only marketed drugs with an absolute contraindication for use in patients with CSQTS.12 However, this does not mean that other drugs that could potentially shorten the QT interval should be automatically considered safe to use in this population.

 Other molecules that are known to significantly shorten the QT interval and induce VF in isolated hearts include 1,3-bis(2-hydroxy-5-trifluoromethylphenyl)urea (also known as NS1643), Mallotoxin (a naturally occurring compound purified from the plantMallotus philippinensis), levcromakalim (a vasodilator) and the anti-anginal nicorandil.13,14